Skip to main content

 Which primitives back it

-• SRIs are the durable, URI-style identifier for a Sumvin user (for example sr:us:person:safe:0x...).
+• SRIs are the durable, URI-style identifier behind a Sigil (for example sr:us:person:safe:0x...).
 See the SRI format.

 • JWT verification is the same primitive as for checkout — verify against SIS JWKS, check aud and exp.
 See Verify a JWT.

-• Identity scopes describe which verified facts the user is consenting to share.
+• Identity scopes describe which verified facts the user is consenting to share, including the proof_of_personhood scope.
 See the scopes reference.

 Where to start

-Start with the identity overview for how PINTs and JWTs work end-to-end, then the SRI format for the identifier you’ll bind to your local user record.
+Start with the identity overview for how Stamped Mandates and JWTs work end-to-end, then the SRI format for the identifier you’ll bind to your local user record.
 When you’re ready to accept incoming credentials, verify a JWT covers the validation path, and the scopes reference helps you pick the right identity scope.
-Login-with-Sumvin is not yet a first-class product — but every primitive you need to build it against is.
+A Sigil is a verified person, portable across every app that accepts it — sign them in once, trust the attestation everywhere.